Night-time frolics of girls in their gowns isn't limited to kids anymore. Adults can have a pyjama party of their own, and much better.

 - Pillow fight?
 Just make sure it wouldn’t ruin your friend’s hair, which she curled up for the occasion.
 One has to sleep prettily, right?

 - Open your beauty stash.
 Being adults, you know your priorities.
 It’s not eating all the candies and sleeping at 1 am at the latest.
 Get back that youthful glow.
-While you and your friends are lying down, with the lovely scent of jasmine simmering in your room (thanks to a fragrant candle), put on those face masks, relax, and moisturize your faces before you head to sleep.
+While you and your friends are lying down, with the lovely scent of lavender simmering in your room (thanks to a fragrant candle), put on those face masks, relax, and moisturize.